javanile/moldable/README.md

 // '$db' is ready to use for your manipulation
 ```

-# How to: Create Model-Class with ORM for persistent objects
+# How to: Create ORM class-model

 ```php
 <?php